Part-Time Rehearsal Assistant, CityDance Conservatory

 Anatoli Kucheruk was born in the Ukraine and studied dance throughout Eastern Europe.
 He was educated at the Ballet Academy in Kiev, Ukraine and the Vaganova Ballet Academy in St. Petersburg, Russia.
 He graduated with a Ballet Soloist Diploma and soon began touring all over the world.
 In 1986, Anatoli was invited for a special appearance with The Stars of the Bolshoi Ballet.
-Anatoli has performed and worked with the Los Angeles Ballet, Ballet West, the Russian Ballet Institute, Murray Ballet Center, La Jolla Festival Dance Center, the State of Alabama Ballet, the Ventura Ballet of California, Birmingham Southern College Spring Dance Concert, and the Kirov Academy of Ballet.
+Anatoli has performed and worked with the Los Angeles Ballet, Ballet West, the Russian Ballet Institute, Murray Ballet Center, La Jolla Festival Dance Center, the State of Alabama Ballet, the Ventura Ballet of California, Birmingham Southern College Spring Dance Concert and the Kirov Academy of Ballet.
 During his tenure at Kirov (1994-2010), Anatoli trained many male and female dancers who have gone forward to win awards and enjoy professional ballet careers.
-Some include Chase O’Connell, principal dancer at Ballet West, Mathias Dingman, principal dancer at Birmingham Royal Ballet, and Constantine Allen, principal dancer at Stuttgart Ballet.
-Anatoli trained three Gold medal winners at the Varna International Ballet Competition — Rasta Thomas, Mathias Dingman, and Brooklyn Mack, where he himself won silver.
+Some include Chase O’Connell, principal dancer at Ballet West, Mathias Dingman, principal dancer at Birmingham Royal Ballet and Constantine Allen, principal dancer at Stuttgart Ballet.
+Anatoli trained three Gold medal winners at the Varna International Ballet Competition — Rasta Thomas, Mathias Dingman and Brooklyn Mack, and he himself won silver.
 Anatoli has received the award for best teacher at the New York International Ballet Competition and has trained dancers for competitions in Helsinki and Moscow.

 Marie Renee McNair

 Summer Camp Manager, Faculty, CityDance School & Conservatory